My Diet (aka Mastering Metabolism and Preventing Disease)

 • Nothing.

 • Don’t sweat hunger.
-A 3 day fast is a good way to get on terms with this feeling.
-It’s really not a bad skill to master, and I don’t want / mean to sound like a sadist.
+A 3 day fast is a good way to get to terms with this feeling.
+It’s really not a bad skill to master, and I don’t want/mean to sound like a sadist.
 Hunger pangs pass quickly and I don’t find them to be a big deal.

 • A fatted coffee (above) can help you feel like you’ve eaten while tricking your body to think it’s in a fasted state

-• Counter point #1: Humans are almost certainly better designed to fast at night than the morning.
+• Counterpoint #1: Humans are almost certainly better designed to fast at night than in the morning.
 Moving your metabolic clock off your circadian clock is generally a bad idea.
-That said, evening fasting is much harder to do socially, so I think a AM fast is better than nothing — anything that limits your digestive period is probably a good move.
+That said, evening fasting is much harder to do socially, so I think an AM fast is better than nothing — anything that limits your digestive period is probably a good move.

-• Counter point #2: Per the circadian point above, fasting / low carb probably makes more sense in the winter than summer (fewer available natural carbs, less sunlight)
+• Counterpoint #2: Per the circadian point above, fasting / low carb probably makes more sense in the winter than in summer (fewer available natural carbs, less sunlight)

 • Bacon & Eggs.
 Pastured bacon cooked without draining the pan with absorbing veggies (cauliflower, kale, onions, summer squash), fresh chilies, garlic and topped with two pasture eggs